 While opioid overuse percentage was declining, the COVID-19 pandemic and more problematic access to healthcare increased the number of opioid overdoses.
 Due to the numerous problematic after-effects of taking opioids, many seek alternative herbal substitutes to ease pain and achieve other benefits.

-Kratom is a popular choice of millions.
+Kratom is a popular choice among millions.
 Yet, akuamma also has its benefits.
 So, if you need to make the kratom vs. akuamma choice, we’ve prepared a guide for you to clear your doubts and help you make the best choice for you.

 What Is Kratom?

 Kratom, or Mitragyna speciosa in Latin, is a tropical tree indigenous to Southeast Asia.
 It grows across countries like Indonesia, Thailand, Myanmar, Malaysia, and Papua New Guinea.

 There are other Mitragyna tree varieties in other countries like India, China, and the Philippines.
 However, those are not Mitragyna speciosa and do not possess the same alkaloids or effects.
 These varieties can be recognized by their much shorter stature.